Monoatomic Elements List with their Properties and Applications

 Hence, the atom is highly stable and exists individually and not in pairs.
 Its atomic number is 2 and its mass number is 4.003.

-Neon: This is the next noble gas of the list of stable gases.
+This is the next noble gas on the list of stable gases.
 Like Helium, it also has a full valence outer shell with eight electrons.

-Krypton with atomic number 36 and mass number 83.798 is another noble gas to in the monoatomic form.
+Represented as Kr chemically, it is another noble gas in the monoatomic form.

-It has also fully filled valence electrons making it highly stable atom in-spite of being single.
+It has also fully filled and paired valence electrons making it a highly stable atom in spite of being single.

-Xenon: Is also another noble gas element with a single atom in structure.
+It is another noble gas element with a single atom in the structure.

-The atomic number is 86 and atomic mass of 222.
+The atomic number is 86 and the atomic mass of 222.

-Besides these inert gases, there are also heavy metals which can exist in monoatomic form with different physical and chemical properties when their lattice is disturbed.
+Besides these inert gases, there are also heavy metals that can exist in monoatomic form with different physical and chemical properties when their lattice is disturbed.
 These include

 Gold (79), Silver (47), Platinum (78), Palladium (46), Rhodium (45), Ruthenium (44), Osmium (76), Iridium (77) etc.